Serves 3+

 Even at 140 F/60 C, a 12 hour interval will achieve desirable results.

-The roasts can be kept sealed in the refrigerated state for up to at least one week before moving on to the next step or even another application.
-On the day of service, remove the roasts from the packaging and pat dry with a paper towel.
-Trim if desired/necessary.
-Reserve the juices and clarify as explained HERE.
-Season as desired or use our specially designed crust process as shown below, explained HERE.
+The roasts can be kept sealed in the refrigerated state for up to at least two weeks before moving on to the next step or even another application.

 Clocks cannot be used to accurately MEASURE internal temperature.
 Invest in a probe thermometer–at least until you learn to approximate the level of doneness by sight and feel.